google/zetasql/docs/graph-query-statements.md

 specified, all groupable items from the return list are implicitly used as grouping keys (This is equivalent to `GROUP BY ALL`).

-Window functions are not supported in `expression`.
+Window functions aren't supported in `expression`.

-Ordinals are not supported in the `GROUP BY` clause.
+Ordinals aren't supported in the `GROUP BY` clause.

 #### Examples